gidmoth/freeswitch-container/README.md

 ```

 You can overwrite each of the Variables during start of an instance
-of this image.
+container of this image.

 If you use a persistent volume for `/etc/freeswitch` the `vars.xml`
-will only be rewritten if you delete the file `/etc/freeswitch/localvars`.
+will only be rewritten at the first start.
+Either with the defaults,
+or, depending on which environment you set, with other values (plus
+the defaults for unset values), and the file `/etc/freeswitch/localvars`
+will be created.
+As `localvars` now exists on the persistent volume,
+`vars.xml` won't be rewritten anymore, unless you delete `localvars`,
+and start a new instance of the image with the same Volume mountet
+at `/etc/freeswitch`.

-To see how this is implemented look at [localvars.sh](entrypoint.d/localvars.sh).
+To see how this is implemented look at [localvars.sh](https://github.com/gidmoth/freeswitch-container/blob/main/entrypoint.d/localvars.sh).

 ## Usage